BlueprintFramework/web-old/docs/pages/developing-extensions/Dashboard-wrappers.md

   wrapper: wrapper.blade.php
 ```

-## Basic Usage
+## Basic usage
-Create a wrapper file at the path specified in your `conf.yml`:
+Create a wrapper file at the path specified in your `conf.yml`, here's an example that loads a JavaScript file only for root administrators:

 ```php
 <!-- wrapper.blade.php -->